Jmpumero/test_python_exercise/README.md

 # Environment:

 python 3.9.5

-    to run the program you must install python version 3.9 or higher, open a terminal in the directory where you find the files: main.py,lib.py and example.txt. in the terminal **run the command**:
+to run the program you must install python version 3.9 or higher, open a terminal in the directory where you find the files: main.py,lib.py and example.txt. in the terminal **run the command:**
 `python main.py`

 # Solution: